German Cheesecake

 Traditional German Cheesecake

-While certainly not the only cheesecake recipe that owes its origin to German chefs and domestic checkout, Chocolate Sandwich Cake cooks, this traditional German cheesecake recipe has been handed down over the years.
+While certainly not the only cheesecake recipe that owes its origin to German chefs and domestic have a look at, Antique Dolls cooks, this traditional German cheesecake recipe has been handed down over the years.
 You are sure to find similar versions elsewhere.

 This is a baked cheesecake and it has a shortcrust pastry base that you will also have to make.
 You can serve it with the strawberry topping used in our Strawberry topping cheesecake recipe if you wish.
 But it is just as delicious served plain.